Steve Ceccio Dean of Engineering

 Education

 Steven L. Ceccio received his BS degree in mechanical engineering from the University of Michigan in 1985.
 He received his MS degree in 1986, and his Ph.D. in 1990 both in mechanical engineering from the California Institute of Technology.
-He currently has appointments in Naval Architecture and Marine Engineering, Mechanical Engineering, and Applied Mechanics at the University of Michigan, and serves as the Associate Dean for Research at the College of Engineering.
+He currently has appointments in Naval Architecture and Marine Engineering, Mechanical Engineering, and Applied Mechanics at the University of Michigan.

 Research Interests